 A blogger must adopt elements of a copywriter.
 To increase readership, bloggers also include search engine optimization (SEO).
 This can involve being redundant, as keywords are repeated 3+ times.
 Your post might also include a list of long-tail keywords.
 To appeal to more people, text is written with 9th grade or higher comprehension level.

 What we gather from this is that being a writer doesn’t necessarily make you an effective blogger.
 A novelist might write stories that are too long.
 A scientific writer may have too many details and not include SEO within articles.
 Conversely, a blogger might not have the vocabulary to write scientific papers.
 Yet, all styles of writing are contributing to global online content.

 Be honest about your abilities.
 One individual might be good at building a logical outline.
 Someone else can pull relevant research.
 Another person can phrase content in a manner that is easy to read.
-If you are trying to do all and lacking any any, it will be apparent to readers.
+If you are trying to do all and lacking any, it will be apparent to readers.

-Collaborations allow everyone to benefit from inherent strengths of each type of writer.
+Collaborations allow everyone to benefit from the inherent strengths of each type of writer.
 Appealing to a wide variety of readers, ClinicalPosters is happy to provide a mixture of scientifically reviewed health articles and other topics within multiple blogs.